When we talk about learning Excel, we almost always think of videos and written tutorials.

 - Sort a range by rows and columns

 - How to create an automatic structured table reference

-Users who read this book have given 5 ratings to this book.
+Users who read this book have given five ratings to this book.
 It teaches you the true excel expert level.

-If you are a beginner then go for the Excel 2016/2019 Bible or Excel 2016 for Dummies.
-The user who are not beginners and wants to learn formulas and functions then buy Excel Formulas & Functions for Dummies as well as Learn Excel 2016 Expert Skills.
+If you are a beginner, then go for the Excel 2016/2019 Bible or Excel 2016 for Dummies.
+User who are not beginners and wants to learn formulas and functions then buy Excel Formulas & Functions for Dummies as well as Learn Excel 2016 Expert Skills.

-If you are professional and your objective is to create dashboards then go for Excel Dashboards and Reports whereas for financial modeling, we recommend you to buy Building financial models with Excel.
+If you are professional and your objective is to create dashboards, then go for Excel Dashboards and Reports, whereas, for financial modeling, we recommend you buy Building financial models with Excel.

 You may also like the following Excel tutorials/resources: